gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 ---
 ## Introduction to GIJ
 Thank you for using Git Integration for Jira!
-First, let’s go over how information will be displayed in jira through our application.
+First, let’s go over how information will be displayed in Jira through our application.

 ## Jira Issue View

-GIJ will display Commits, Branches, and Pull/Merge requests associated with a specific Jira Issue.
-The Jira Issue key must be included in the commit message, the Branch name, and the Pull/Merge request title in order for GIJ to link the item to the respective Jira Issue.
+GIJ will display commits, branches, and pull/merge requests associated with a specific Jira issue.
+The Jira issue key must be included in the commit message, the branch name, and the pull/merge request title in order for GIJ to link the item to the respective Jira issue.

 ![Jira Issue View](/wp-content/uploads/Jira-Issue-Breakdown.png)
 Breakdown of information provided by GIJ in Jira issues: